osfieldgaga/Interface-NES-Controller-VHDL/README.md

 ![famiclone](https://user-images.githubusercontent.com/29616448/166157383-18038cdb-df62-4f9d-bd2d-07de5a3f5a12.png)

 It basically shows the location of each pin on the Famiclone controller.
+Keep in mind that strobe = latch and clock = pulse.

 Finally, here's a video on YouTube explaining how the NES Controller works.
 Thanks to their channel as well!